Jamedjo/himg/README.md

 <div><%= @username %></div>
 ```

-### Adding OpenGraph Meta Tags
+### OpenGraph Meta Tags

-Once you've added a view template for your resource, you can use it to generate image cards that will be shown when the page is shared on messenger apps or social media.
+OpenGraph tags let messenger apps and social media sites know to use your generated image as a thumbnail card for your website.

 ```html
 <meta property="og:title" content="<%= @user.username %>" />